A Healing Herb (Coriander)

 Coriander is anti-hyperglycemic which means decreases the glucose levels in the blood.
 This is especially helpful for those suffering from diabetes.
 Coriander is also anti-hyperlipidemic (lowers triglyceride and bad lipid levels), anti-proliferative (inhibits proliferation of cell growth) and hypotensive (lowers blood pressure to counteract hypertension).

 It is a digestive stimulant with the leaves providing an excellent source of antioxidant flavonoids.
-Coriander is a diuretic that helps to flush excess sodium from the body contained in refined table salt
+Coriander is a diuretic that helps to flush excess sodium from the body contained in refined table salt.

 For an aromatic tea, Coriander Seeds can be infused in filtered near-boiling water for about 5 minutes before straining.
 This healthy herbal tea helps to control blood sugar levels, provides a cure for food-borne bacterial infections and helps to relieve flu symptoms, sore throats and colds.